tokubass/p5-DBIx-Schema-Annotate/README.md

 # DESCRIPTION

-schema is added to pm file of specified path follower of the same name as table.
+Schema is added to pm file of specified path follower of the same name as table.
+This is supporting MySQL and SQLite.

 # METHODS